Purdue University Calumet

 Being under the influence of drugs and/or alcohol prevents you from giving consent to sex.

-WHAT SHOULD I DO IF I’M A VICTIM OF SEXUAL VIOLENCE?
+WHAT SHOULD I DO IF I’M A VICTIM OF A SEXUAL ASSAULT?

 Call the Purdue University Calumet Police Department (open 24 hours a day) at (219) 989-2911 or dial 911 if you are off-campus.
 If you are off-campus and sexual violence occurs, still contact the campus police once you have returned.